14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective username of the current user
+a script thatprints all the groups current user is part of